eunkk-nlp/clfi-eval/README.md

 - `answer_type`: answer type (`year`, `entity`, `numeric`)
 - `numeric_tolerance`: tolerance threshold for numeric answers (null if not applicable)

+## Notes

+Model responses (GPT-4o-mini and Llama-3.1-8B outputs) are not included in this repository.
+GPT-4o-mini responses were obtained via the OpenAI API and cannot be redistributed under OpenAI's usage policies.
+Llama-3.1-8B responses were generated locally and are omitted to keep the repository lightweight.

+Only the query dataset and ground-truth answers derived from Wikidata (CC0 license) are provided here.

 ## License
 CC BY 4.0